Verivery: 2019–2020: Debut with Veri series, Face It series and survival show

 On March 2, the group released their second single album Series 'O' Round 1: Hall and its lead single "Get Away".
 They shared that this new era, stepping away from the FACE it series, would show more maturity and their "dreamy and critical sexiness that [fans have] never seen before."
 The group also explained that Series O' Round 1: Hall describes them "enjoying a crazy party at the invitation of someone."
-The lead single, "Get Away" would then go on to top Billboard's World Digital Song Sales chart for two weeks straight.
+The lead single, "Get Away" would then go on to top Billboards World Digital Song Sales chart for two weeks straight.

-On June 1, it was announced that Minchan would be returning to group activities.
+On June 1, it was announced that, after seven months of absence, Minchan would be returning to group activities.

 On August 23, the group released their sixth extended play, Series 'O' Round 2: Hole and its lead single "Trigger".

 Verivery announced their first U.S. tour, taking place from December 5–20, 2021.
 The shows in Cleveland, Harrisburg, and New York City were cancelled due to Yongseung testing positive for COVID-19.